FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/magic-link-email.png" alt="An email from FusionAuth containing a magic link" class="img-fluid" figure=false %}

-Clicking the link from the email will log you in, and redirect you back to your application, like below.
+Clicking the link from the email will log you in and redirect you back to your application, like below.

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/nextjs-screen-6.png" alt="Next.js application with a sign out button, after a user has signed in" class="img-fluid" figure=false %}

-### Adding a protected page
+### Adding a Protected Page

-It is a common use-case to want to have pages in an application that are only accessible once a user is signed in.
+It is a common use case to want to have pages in an application that are only accessible once a user is signed in.
 We can do this easily with Next.js and FusionAuth.

 Create a file name `protected.tsx` in your `pages/` directory, containing the following code: